 Auditing the trio improvisations disconnected to the body of the performances does them some disservice, as in both cases they are palate cleansers, not the main course.
 Still, they are a fascinating listen.
 Hutcherson, Cranshaw, and Williams are three young jazz cats comfortably (and even amusedly) imitating modernist classical composition.**

-Thelonious Monk got several tributes from the Sixties avant-garde, including “Hat and Beard” on Out to Lunch a few months later.
+Thelonious Monk got several tributes from the Sixties avant-garde, including “Hat and Beard” on Dolphy’s Out to Lunch a few months later.
 According to a relatively recent Moncur interview, Monk himself really liked “Monk in Wonderland.”
 It starts as a waltz.
-(At the time of recording Monk hadn’t composed a waltz yet, “Ugly Beauty” would arrive a few years later.)
+(At the time of recording Monk hadn’t composed a waltz yet, “Ugly Beauty” would appear in 1968 on Underground.)
 There’s no comparison of Cranshaw and Williams with any Fifties rhythm section trying to play in three: these young turks are swinging much harder.
 The form also goes from three to four and back, with asymmetrical bars to boot.
 Very sophisticated for 1963!
 McLean might sound a tad uncertain navigating the uncompromising and “odd” sequence of disconnected dominant chords, but the leader, Morgan, and Hutcherson all have no problem.
 Cranshaw steps forward with an impressively fluid solo as well.

 “Monk in Wonderland” is a perfect example of Hutcherson’s unique comping from the era, especially when there wasn’t also a piano in the ensemble: spare, glinting, modernist: indeed, rather Monkish.

 His own Sixties Blue Notes include the brilliant modernist discs Dialogue and Components and two superb quartet sessions with Herbie Hancock on piano, one of them being a rare example of bass virtuoso Albert Stinson.
-Joe Chambers was almost always the drummer, a musician (like Hutcherson) completely comfortable with modernism, bebop, and the blues in addition to being a significant composer himself: the Chambers-penned title track of Dialogues is as thorny as anything I’ve heard from this era of jazz.
+Joe Chambers was almost always the drummer, another musician completely comfortable with modernism, bebop, and the blues.
+Chambers was a significant composer himself: the Chambers-penned title track of Dialogues is as thorny as anything I’ve heard from this era of jazz.
 (Chambers offered some thoughts on Hutcherson for New Music Box.)

-At the end of the decade Hutcherson partnered with Harold Land to put a touch of West Coast and even some mixed meter into the post-Coltrane language: Total Eclipse is another masterwork with some of the best Chick Corea I’ve heard; recently precious video of the Hutcherson/Land touring band with Stanley Cowell, Reggie Johnson and Chambers has surfaced on YouTube.
+At the end of the decade Hutcherson partnered with Harold Land to put a touch of West Coast and even some mixed meter into the post-Coltrane language.
+Total Eclipse is another masterwork with some of the best Chick Corea on record; recently precious video of the Hutcherson/Land touring band with Stanley Cowell, Reggie Johnson and Chambers has surfaced on YouTube.
 Some of the mellower albums under Land’s name like The Peace-maker and A New Shade of Blue are harder to find but well worth searching out.

-In September 1969 Cowell led Hutcherson, Chambers, Woody Shaw, Reggie Workman and the mysterious Tyrone Washington on Brilliant Circles, which is (as far as I know) the last time Hutcherson was a vital presence on an album that could truly be called avant-garde.
+In September 1969 Cowell led Hutcherson, Chambers, Woody Shaw, Reggie Workman and the mysterious Tyrone Washington on Brilliant Circles, which seems to be the last time Hutcherson was a vital presence on an album that could truly be called avant-garde.
 Washington’s stunning through-composed “Earthly Heavens” wraps up an era and genre, a decade when NYC black jazz virtuosos embraced European modernism.

 It is important to remember that Hutcherson took on the aesthetic of modernist classical after mastering jazz.
 A telling track is Jackie McLean’s “Blue Rondo” from One Step Beyond, a record that did a lot to introduce Moncur, Hutcherson, and Williams to the larger jazz audience.

 There’s another “Blue Rondo,” of course, Dave Brubeck’s hit “Blue Rondo à la Turk” from six years earlier.
-From what I know of Jackie McLean, snark was not part of his personality, but if he is intentionally entering an Afro-American corrective to the historical record of “Rondo” or “classical counterpoint” in the blues he certainly succeeds.
+Is Jackie McLean intentionally entering an African-American corrective to the historical record of “Rondo” or “classical counterpoint” in jazz?
+If so, he certainly succeeds.
 The band burns effortlessly at a tempo Brubeck never played, at least not in this highly syncopated, fluid, and frankly “black” style.
 The lead soloist is Bobby Hutcherson, who right out of the gate offers four perfect choruses influenced by Bud, Milt, and Trane.
 Yeah!

-*Footnote: Dave Brubeck’s “familiar II/V changes” to “In Your Own Sweet Way,” played by not just Kenny Barron and Bobby Hutcherson but by others as diverse as Bill Evans and Woody Shaw, go something like this:
+*Footnote: Dave Brubeck’s “familiar II/V changes” to “In Your Own Sweet Way,” as played by not just Kenny Barron and Bobby Hutcherson but everyone else including Bill Evans and Woody Shaw, go something like this:

 | A-7b5 D7 | G- C7 | C- F7 | Bb Eb |